-Diaper rash can alarm parents and annoy babies.
-But it usually clears up with simple at-home treatments, such as air drying, more frequent diaper changes and ointment.
+Diaper rash usually clears up with simple at-home treatments, such as air drying, more-frequent diaper changes and ointment.

-- Skin signs.
-Diaper rash is marked by red, tender-looking skin in the diaper region — buttocks, thighs and genitals.
+- Inflamed skin in the diaper area — buttocks, thighs and genitals

 When to see a doctor